reeddunkle/Codjo/Problem6_DFS/README.md

 Best of luck!
 Let me know if you have questions.

 Also!
 We've got a new mentor on board, [Adiren Lamarque](https://github.com/lamarqua)!
-Other than being a really find fellow in general, he also has expertise in a handful of languages beyond Python.
+Other than being a really fine fellow in general, he also has expertise in a handful of languages beyond Python.
 So, if you'd like to do this week's problem in a different language, send @adrien.lamarque a message on Slack and chat with him.